-Bail Bond Terms that are helpful
+Helpful Bail Bond Terms

-Arraign – Arraignment of an accused consists of calling upon him by name, reading the charges in the arrest documents, and demanding to hear a plea of innocence or guilt.
+Arraign – Arraignment of the accused consists of calling upon him by name, reading the charges in the arrest documents, and demanding to hear a plea of innocence or guilt.
 This hearing may be combined with informing the accused of options regarding a defense attorney.

 Arrest – To deprive a person of his liberty by legal authority.